-Many who share the idea of conspiracy theory that 5G - which is used in mobile networks and uses signals transmitted by radio waves - are somehow responsible for the hysteria surrounding the coronavirus.
+Many who share the conspiracy theory that 5G - which is used in mobile networks and uses signals transmitted by radio waves - is somehow responsible for the hysteria around the coronavirus.

 The theory was divided into 2 parts, one claims that 5G can suppress the immune system, making people more susceptible to infection with the virus, the other suggests that the virus can be transmitted in some way using 5G technology.

-“The idea that 5G lowers your immune system does not hold water,” says Dr. Simon Clark, associate professor of cell microbiology at the University of Reading. - Your immune system can be weakened by all sorts of things - fatigue or an improper diet.
-These fluctuations are small, but may make you more susceptible to virus infection. ”
+“The idea that 5G lowers your immune system doesn't hold up,” says Dr. Simon Clarke, assistant professor of cell microbiology at the University of Reading. - Your immune system can be weakened by all sorts of things - fatigue or poor diet.
+These fluctuations are small, but can make you more susceptible to infection by viruses. "

 Although very strong radio waves can cause heat, 5G is far from strong enough to heat people enough to have any meaningful effect.

-“Radio waves can disturb your physiology because they heat you up, which means your immune system will not be able to function.
-But the energy levels of 5G radio waves are tiny, and they are far from being so strong as to affect the immune system, ”says Dr. Clark.
+“Radio waves can disrupt your physiology as they heat you up, which means your immune system won't be able to function.
+But the energy levels of 5G radio waves are tiny and nowhere near strong enough to affect the immune system, ”says Dr. Clark.

 The radio waves used in 5G and other mobile phone technologies are at the low-frequency end of the electromagnetic spectrum.
-Less powerful than visible light, they are not strong enough to damage cells — unlike radiation at a higher end-of-spectrum frequency, which includes sunlight and medical x-rays.
+Less powerful than visible light, they are not strong enough to damage cells - unlike radiation at the higher frequency at the end of the spectrum, which includes the sun's rays and medical X-rays.

 Adam Finn, a professor of pediatrics at the University of Bristol, adds that 5G will also not be able to transmit the virus.

 “The current epidemic is caused by a virus that spreads from one infected person to another.
-We know that is true.
-We even have a virus growing in our laboratory, obtained from a sick person.
-Viruses and electromagnetic waves that come from mobile phones and Internet connections are two different things.
+We know this to be true.
+We even have a virus growing in our laboratory from a sick person.
+Viruses and electromagnetic waves that emanate from mobile phones and internet connections are different things.
 Like chalk and cheese, ”he says.

-It is also important to note another serious flaw in conspiracy theory - coronavirus is spreading in cities in the UK where 5G has not yet been deployed, and in countries like Iran that have not yet implemented this technology.
+It's also important to note another major flaw in the conspiracy theory - the coronavirus is spreading in cities in the UK that have not yet deployed 5G, and in countries like Iran that have not yet deployed the technology.

 Earlier this year, a lengthy study by the International Commission on Protection against Non-Ionizing Radiation (ICNIRP) refuted these allegations, saying there was no evidence that mobile networks caused cancer or other diseases.